iqtree/iqtree.github.io/doc/PoMo.md

 data ([Schrempf et al., 2016]).
 Briefly, each species and site are treated as follows

-1. *Sampled*: randomly draw N samples with replacement from the given data and set the PoMo state to the chosen one;
+1. *Weighted* (default): assign the likelihood of each PoMo state to its probability of leading to the observed data, assuming it is binomially sampled.

-2. *Weighted*: assign the likelihood of each PoMo state to its probability of leading to the observed data, assuming it is binomially sampled.
+2. *Sampled*: randomly draw N samples with replacement from the given data and set the PoMo state to the chosen one;

 Again, the sequence type option `-st` can be used to change the input method.